zake7749/Luis-LineBot/README.md

 top_intent, entities = luis_wrapper.predict(query)
 ```

-For more details on connecting a chatbot server to Line, please refer [Line-Chatbot](https://github.com/zake7749/Line-Chatbot)(django) or [line-bot-sdk-python](https://github.com/line/line-bot-sdk-python)(flask)
+For more details on connecting a chatbot server to Line, please refer [Line-Chatbot](https://github.com/zake7749/Line-Chatbot) (on django) or [line-bot-sdk-python](https://github.com/line/line-bot-sdk-python) (on flask)